act65/masters-thesis/notes/rl-intro.md

 How can we estimate the dreivative of a stochastic, unknown and possibly discrete function?
 An answer is to learn a critic, a differentiable approximation of the stochastic, unknown function.

-- Which function approximators are suited to the types of function we are interested in approximating (changing distribution, sparse/unbalanced, ...?)
+__Q:__ Which function approximators are suited to the types of function we are interested in approximating (changing distribution, sparse/unbalanced, ...?)
-- ??

 ### REINFORCE